Station Assembly, Practice, and Safety (Part One)

 B-003-001-001: A low pass filter in an HF station is most effective when connected:

-Discussion: A low pass filter in an HF station is most effective when connected between the transmitter and the antenna.
-The primary purpose of a low pass filter is to reduce harmonic emissions, which can interfere with other communication systems.
-These harmonics are generated by the transmitter and can cause problems outside the intended frequency band.
-By placing the low pass filter between the transmitter and antenna, you ensure that these harmonics are attenuated before they are radiated by the antenna.
+A low pass filter in an HF station is most effective when connected as close as possible to the transceiver output.
+Its primary purpose is to reduce harmonic emissions generated by the transmitter, which can interfere with other communication systems or services outside the intended frequency band.
+By placing the low pass filter close to the transmitter’s output, you ensure that these unwanted harmonics are attenuated before reaching the antenna, minimizing the potential for interference.

 2 / 9